-A heart-wrenching and inspirational true account of a courageous little boy who, against all odds, after losing almost everything a human being can lose, survived to tell his story.
+This is the heart-wrenching and inspirational true account of a courageous little German boy who, against all odds, after losing almost everything a human being can lose, survived to tell his story.

 This book was originally published as The Kindness of the Hangman.

 ‘Heartbreaking.
 Eye opening.
 Tear jerking… kept having to tell myself that this was a real account of the Holocaust.’
 Amazon Reviewer, ⭐⭐⭐⭐⭐